Brazil–China relations: 2000-present

 Before his election as the President of Brazil in 2018, Jair Bolsonaro criticized China, stating, “China is not buying in Brazil, it is buying Brazil.
 Are we going to leave Brazil in the hands of the Chinese?“ As President however, Bolsonaro's approach to China was generally pragmatic and avoided confrontation.
-Brazil remained the main destination for Chinese investment in South American during the Bolsonaro presidency.
+Brazil remained the main destination for Chinese investment in South America during the Bolsonaro presidency.

 In August 2019, China defended Brazil from Western criticism of the 2019 Amazon rainforest wildfires, with the Chinese Ambassador to Brazil describing the criticism as a "bit fabricated".
 This led to thanks from Brazilian President Jair Bolsonaro, who described it as "a grand gesture that strengthened us a lot."

 In October 2019, Brazilian President Jair Bolsonaro paid an official visit to China.
 He met Chinese leader and CCP general secretary Xi Jinping.

 During the second presidency of Brazilian President Luiz Inácio Lula da Silva's foreign policy goals included "relaunching" the Brazil–China relationship.
 Lula visited China during the 2023 Brazil–China summit.
 Lula met with Chinese leader Xi Jinping, and signed 15 memoranda of understanding and 20 agreements on a wide range of issues.
 The summit included discussion of how Brazil and China could play a mediating role in the conflict between Ukraine and Russia.
 Lula also attended the inauguration of Dilma Rousseff as President of the BRICS Bank in Shanghai.
 “Nobody can stop Brazil from continuing to develop its relationship with China,” said President Luiz Inácio Lula da Silva during his 2023 visit to Beijing.

 This was taken as a reference to the United States.

 In January 2024, Lula reaffirmed to CCP's foreign chief Wang Yi his recognition of China's policy of "one China", under which China claims Taiwan.
 In June 2024, Brazilian Vice President Geraldo Alckmin visited China for extensive talks with officials and business leaders.
 He has signed a number of trade agreements on sustainable development, agriculture, and infrastructure.
 On June 7 he met with Chinese leader Xi Jinping.
 In October 2024, Brazil opted against joining the Belt and Road Initiative (BRI).

 President Lula da Silva and Chinese leader Hu Jintao in Brasília; April 2010.

 Chinese leader Hu Jintao and Brazilian president Dilma Rousseff in Beijing; April 2011.

 Brazilian president Michel Temer and Chinese Xi Jinping in Beijing; September 2017.

 Brazilian president Jair Bolsonaro and Chinese leader Xi Jinping in Beijing; October 2019.

 Vice President Wang Qishan and Brazilian president Lula da Silva in Brasília; January 2023.

-Political relations
+Taiwan

 Brazil follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
 Brazil also supports all efforts by the PRC to "achieve peaceful national reunification".